dwhit88/SeleniumToolkit/README.md

 SeleniumToolkit is a Java library that allows for faster development of functional automation testing scripts with Selenium.

-Please note: Further updates and maintenance for the SeleniumToolkit will be continued in the forked repository located here - https://github.com/dwhit88/SeleniumToolkit.
+Please note: This repository is an approved fork/clone of the SmashingBoxes/SeleniumToolkit repository.
+Further updates and maintenance will occur here and not in the other repository.

 The toolkit handles the following: